chenzRG/Cancer-Multi-Omics-Benchmark/README.md

 -------------------

-# *MLOmics*: Machine Learning Cancer Multi-Omics Benchmark with Datasets, Tasks, and Baselines
+# *MLOmics*: Benchmark for Machine Learning on Cancer Multi-Omics Data

 Machine learning has shown great potential in the field of cancer multi-omics studies, offering incredible opportunities for advancing precision medicine.